transmissions11/solcurity/README.md

 - `C30` - Don't use `assert` unless for fuzzing or formal verification.
 (SWC-110)
 - `C31` - Don't use `tx.origin`.
 (SWC-115)
 - `C32` - Don't use `address.transfer()` or `address.send()`.
 (SWC-134)
+- `C33` - When using low-level calls, ensure the contract exists before calling.
+- `C34` - When calling a function with many parameters, use the named argument syntax.
+- `C35` - Do not use assembly for create2.
+Prefer the modern salted contract creation syntax.
+- `C36` - Do not use assembly to access chainId or contract code/size/hash.
+Prefer the modern Solidity syntax.

 ## External Calls